Help Center

 Before you start, check the tutorial requirements:

-• JetEngine plugin installed and activated with the Repeater meta field created.
+• JetEngine plugin installed and activated with the "Repeater" meta field created.
 If you have not done this yet, please follow this tutorial

-Repeater Query type of Query Builder allows you to create customizable lists.
-You can flexibly choose repeater items that will be added to the list and change them at any time.
-The list you make can be used to build a Listing template and then displayed via the Listing Grid widget or block on the Single Page.
+The “Repeater Query” type of Query Builder allows the creation of customizable lists with repeater items.
+The list can be used to build a Listing template and then displayed via the Listing Grid on the Single page.

 Settings Overview